Today I am sharing an easy muffin recipe – banana bran muffins. My son loves these, and I do too!

 You can use all whole wheat pastry flour if you wish - 2.5 cups (324 grams weighed on food scale)

-Nutrition information was calculated using a nutrition label generator.
+Nutrition information is approximate and was calculated using a nutrition label generator.
 Each muffin is 3 PointsPlus on Weight Watchers.

 This recipe yields two dozen muffins.
 They freeze beautifully – both in fully baked form and in raw batter.
 The batter can keep up to one week in the fridge as well.